rushinski/Discord-Bot-Unity/SECURITY.md

 - GitHub Gist, while convenient, may not provide full compliance guarantees.
 - Reliance on manual moderator oversight for enforcement quality.
 - Secrets currently visible in `config.json` in repo → must be migrated fully to `.env`.
+- No automated penetration testing or fuzzing of commands.

 ---